Duniry Foundation (Egan Family Charitable Foundation)

 How to Apply

 This foundation does not have a public application process.
-The Duniry Foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The Duniry Foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Decision Timeline

 Not applicable.
-Grants are awarded throughout the year at the trustees' discretion to preselected organizations.
+Grants are awarded throughout the year at the trustees' discretion to preselected organisations.

 Success Rates